Node-RED Library to Wire Telemetry Data

 Before you start with development, you need to configure your devices in the Azure IoT hub and the AWS IoT.
 Use the guidelines provided by Microsoft and Amazon; the links are available for your convenience.
 Should you have any questions at this point, feel free to leave a comment below.

 So, why should you use the Node-RED tool here?
-It offers a simple way to build quick flows that integrate with different IoT hardware devices and sensors, APIs and online services.
+It offers a simple way to build quick flows that integrate with different IoT hardware devices and sensors, APIs, and online services.
 At the moment, Node-RED has more than 200,000 modules in its package repository.

 Using Node-RED, you can: